Claude Code Plugins

 Core Philosophy

-Diverse Perspectives Improve Quality: Multiple AI models reviewing a specification catch more issues than a single review.
-By consulting different AI CLIs (gemini, codex, cursor-agent) in parallel, we validate design decisions, identify risks, and build confidence before costly implementation.
+Diverse Perspectives Improve Quality: Multiple AI models reviewing a specification catch more issues and provide richer insights than a single review.
+By consulting different AI CLIs (gemini, codex, cursor-agent) in parallel, we validate design decisions, identify risks, and surface improvement opportunities before costly implementation.

 Key Benefits: